robkinyon/dbix-class/docs/what_is_resultset.markdown

 # What is a resultset? #

+The resultset is the most important ORM concept that you've never heard of.
+Without exaggeration, it's the difference between an ORM you want to use (like DBIx::Class) and one you tolerate (the rest of them).
+More on this below.

 First, what it is not.
 Unlike in most other ORMs, a resultset is **not** a collection of rows that have been retrieved from the database.
 It is also not the representation of a table in a database or a set of rows in a database.